Alert Source Discuss

 • Data Manager MAY use multiple Data Points

-• Data Manager MAY implement the logic for requesting Data Points from a Data Point Registry.
+• Data Manager SHOULD implement the logic for requesting Data Points from a Data Point Registry.

 Data Managers are independent smart contracts that implement the business logic or “high-level” data management.
-They can either read() from a Data Object address and write() through a Data Index Implementation managing the delegated storage of the Data Points.
+They can read() from a Data Object address and write() through a Data Index implementation managing the delegated storage of the Data Points.

 Data Point Registry Interface